MetaphorData/connectors/metaphor/manual/governance/README.md

     directory: /output
 ```

-Here's another example showing how to tag a Snowflake table as `golden`, and a the `email` column as `pii`.
+Here's another example showing how to tag a Snowflake table as `golden`, and the `email` column as `pii`.

 ```yaml
 datasets: